 One of the questions readers often ask me when they know I write romantic historical fiction, is ‘Which is the most important to you, the romance or the history?’
 It’s a very interesting question and my usual answer is that both are equally important, though not necessarily at the same time.

 I write the kind of emotionally intense novels I like to read, that is, with a powerful love story as its beating heart but in a realistic and accurate historical setting with a dash of mystery.
 Generally I write about ordinary people who find themselves in extraordinary situations at times of dramatic change in their world.
 The injustice of the strong preying on the weak makes me angry and this theme is often visited in various ways in my writing.

-I’ve written about both the Glorious Revolution of 1688, the French Revolution a hundred years later and disasters such as the plague and the Great Fire of London in1666.
-My latest novel, The House in Quill Court, is set in London and explores the growing criminal underworld of the Regency era.
+I’ve written about both the Glorious Revolution of 1688, the French Revolution a hundred years later and disasters such as the plague and the Great Fire of London in 1666.
+The House in Quill Court, is set in London and explores the growing criminal underworld of the Regency era.